espressif/esp-idf/examples/peripherals/usb/tusb_serial_device/README.md

 (See the README.md file in the upper level 'examples' directory for more information about examples.)

-This example is demonstrating how to set up ESP32-S2 chip to work as a Generic USB Device with a user-defined descriptor.
-You can specify a manufacturer, device's name, ID and other USB-devices parameters responsible for identification by host.
+This example shows how to set up ESP32-S2 chip to work as a USB Serial Device.

 As a USB stack, a TinyUSB component is used.